-The AD9269 contains an input clock divider with the ability to divide the input clock by integer values between 1 and 6.
+The AD9231 contains an input clock divider with the ability to divide the input clock by integer values between 1 and 8.
 Optimum performance is obtained by enabling the internal duty cycle stabilizer (DCS) when using divide ratios other than 1, 2, or 4.

-The AD9269 clock divider can be synchronized using the external SYNC input.
-Bits[2:1] in Register 0x100 allow the clock divider to be resynchronized on every SYNC signal or only on the first SYNC signal after the register is written.
+The AD9231 clock divider can be synchronized using the external SYNC input.
+Bit 1 and Bit 2 of Register 0x100 allow the clock divider to be resynchronized on every SYNC signal or only on the first SYNC signal after the register is written.
 A valid SYNC causes the clock divider to reset to its initial state.
 This synchronization feature allows multiple parts to have their clock dividers aligned to guarantee simultaneous input sampling.